Election-Tech-Initiative/electionguard-python/docs/3_ballot_box.md

 ## Encrypted Tally

-once all of the ballots are marked as cast or spoiled, all of the encryptions of each option are homomorphically combined to form an encryption of the total number of times that each option was selected.
-This process is completed only for cast ballot.
-The spoiled ballots are simply marked for inclusion in the election results.
+Once all of the ballots are marked as cast or spoiled, all of the encryptions of each option are homomorphically combined to form an encryption of the total number of times that each option was selected.

+> This process is completed only for cast ballot.

+> The spoiled ballots are simply marked for inclusion in the election results.

 ## Glossary